Servideska/HPC/doc.zih.tu-dresden.de/docs/access/jupyterhub.md

 ## Jupyter Notebooks in General

 In JupyterHub you can create scripts in notebooks.
 Notebooks are programs which are split into multiple logical code blocks.
 In between those code blocks you can insert text blocks for documentation and each block can be executed individually.
 Each notebook is paired with a kernel running the code.
 We currently offer one for Python, C++, MATLAB and R.

+### Version Control of Jupyter Notebooks with Git

+Since Jupyter notebooks are files containing multiple blocks for input code, documentation, output and further information, it is difficult to use them with Git.
+Version tracking of the `.ipynb` notebook files can be improved with the [Jupytext plugin](https://jupytext.readthedocs.io/en/latest/).
+Jupytext will provide Markdown (`.md`) and Python (`.py`) conversions of notebooks on the fly, next to `.ipynb`.
+Tracking these files will then provide a cleaner git history.
+A further advantage is that Python notebook versions can be imported, allowing to split larger notebooks into smaller ones, based on chained imports.

+!!! note
+    The Jupytext plugin is not installed on the ZIH system at the moment.
+Therefore `ipynb` files need to be made available in a repository for shared usage within the ZIH system.

 ## Stop a Session